Horner syndrome signs

 - Lighter iris color in the affected eye of a child under the age of 1

-- Lack of redness (flushing) on the affected side of the face that would normally appear from heat, physical exertion or emotional reactions
+- Change in color on the affected side of the face that would typically appear from heat, physical exertion or emotional reactions

 When to see a doctor